szenesis/szenfetch/README.md

 ```
 ##Note

 Tool was created from my personal need of a simple fetching tool that worked in any distro (including immutable distros) and was not flashy or fancy.
-It just gives information I usually need from a PC.
+It just gives information I usually need from a device.
 Tool was created to the best of my knowledge.
 There is the possiblity of mistakes in the script.
 Let me know if you encounter any bugs or errors.
 Fetch away!